Icyretsz/fcj-workshop/content/5-Workshop/_index.md

 pre: " <b> 5. </b> "
 ---

-# Building and Deploying Serverless Applications on AWS
+# Building and Deploying Fullstack Serverless Applications on AWS

-## Workshop Series Overview
+## Workshop Overview

-Welcome to this comprehensive hands-on workshop series on building and deploying production-ready serverless applications on AWS.
-Over the course of three workshops, you'll learn how to architect, secure, and automate the deployment of a modern web application using AWS's serverless services.
+Welcome to this comprehensive hands-on workshop on building and deploying production-ready fullstack serverless applications on AWS.
+Over the course of three parts, you'll learn how to architect, secure, and automate the deployment of a modern web application using AWS's serverless services.

 ## What You'll Build